matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.99.x
 =====================

-* There are three new Axes methods with corresponding pyplot functions to facilitate autoscaling, tick location, and tick label formatting:
+* There are four new Axes methods with corresponding pyplot functions to facilitate autoscaling, tick location, and tick label formatting, and the general appearance of ticks and tick labels:

   + :meth:`matplotlib.axes.Axes.margins` sets margins used to
     autoscale the :attr:`matplotlib.axes.Axes.viewLim` based on